metamath/lamp-guide/docs/14/index.md

 accepted theorem `oveq2i` when applied to that labelled step.
 Advanced users can edit this (with a long-click) to force metamath-lamp to try to use a different justification.
-You can also click on the reference in the justification to create a new tab showing that theorem/axiom in more detail.
 While editing you can click on the icon <img width="16" height="16" src="delete.svg" alt="delete"> (delete) next to the justification